 You can check them out here

-If you'd like to start the New Year feeling hopeful and intentional, you can sign up for my FREE 'New Intentions that Don't Bite' workshop on Thursday 25 January at 7.30pm: this annual workshop is always popular so sign up here and claim your space.
-This year I'll also be hosting a live in-person session too on Tuesday 23 January at my studio in Alresford.
+If you'd like to start the New Year feeling hopeful and intentional, you can sign up for my FREE 'New Intentions For Your Most Aligned 2025'' workshop on Thursday 30 January at 10.00am: this annual workshop is always popular so sign up HERE and claim your space.
+I'll also be hosting a live in-person session too on Tuesday 28 January at my studio in Alresford.
 Drop me an email for your place.

 In the meantime, wishing you an amazing festive season and a peaceful month ahead.